 For a startup: keep things lean and make sure everyone is involved

 There's nothing more important for a burgeoning startup than making sure everyone on your team knows your product and value proposition so well they could recite it in their sleep.
 One of the best ways of doing so is by making sure everyone on your team has access to and takes an active role in customer support.
-Not only does this ease the because everyone now shoulders some of it, but it also means everyone on your team — from sales, to product, to marketing, to operations, to development — knows exactly what you are working towards and what they can do to get you there.
+Not only does this ease the strain of customer support because everyone now shoulders some of it, but it also means everyone on your team — from sales, to product, to marketing, to operations, to development — knows exactly what you are working towards and what they can do to get you there.

 Startups would also benefit immensely from finding the right customer support tools from the get-go and implementing them early-on to make workflows as easy and seamless as possible.
-That could mean a CRM solution, a ticketing solution, a dedicated way to manage customer feedback and an all-rounder solution like Fullview, which has in-app calls, cobrowsing and session replays as just some of the features in its roster.
+That could mean a CRM solution, a help desk solution, a dedicated way to manage customer feedback and an all-rounder solution like Fullview, which has in-app calls, cobrowsing and session replays as just some of the features in its roster.
 One pitfall to avoid is automating everything: it may seem tempting to do so, but this early in the game, every customer counts and every customer deserves your undivided attention with personalized customer support that doesn't skimp on the human touch.
 Leave runaway automation to behemoths that can afford higher rates of churn than you can.

 As far as what a customer support team looks like at this stage, you'll probably want to consider hiring a CX manager and one or two support agents with a direct line to your technical team (Fullview offers this with session replays and debugging capabilities).